aws-samples/cfn101-workshop/workshop/content/50-launching-ec2/400-lab-09-helper-scripts.md

 In this lab we will look into CloudFormation [Helper Scripts](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-helper-scripts-reference.html).
 What you have learned in previous lab is a great starting point.
 However as you may noticed from your `UserData` example, procedural scripting is not ideal.
-You have deployed simple PHP application, but imagine trying to write much more complicated app in userdata, that would be very tricky.
+You have deployed simple PHP application, but imagine trying to write much more complicated app in userdata.
+That would be very tricky.

 To solve this problem, CloudFormation provides Python based helper scripts.
 These helper scripts make CloudFormation a lot more powerful and enable you to fine tune templates to better fit your use case.